 The review made by Joo et al. (2018) defined three dimensions of joint movement: proximity (closeness in space-time), coordination in direction and coordination in speed.
 The article evaluated ten metrics used in the literature to assess joint movement and showed that some metrics were either redundant or inaccurate for characterising joint movement, some others were better suited to assess proximity, and others were more sensitive to coordination.
 Based on that work, we chose three metrics that were positively evaluated and that – together – account for the different aspects of joint movement: 1) the proximity index (proximity), 2) dynamic interaction in displacement (coordination in speed, and in displacement when time steps are regularly spaced), and 3) dynamic interaction in direction (coordination in direction).

 The proximity index (Prox) is defined as the proportion of simultaneous fixes that are spatially close.
 To define closeness, we needed to fix a distance threshold δ.
 For pair trawlers, it is expected that at the very moment of fishing, vessels working together are separated by less than 1 km from each other.
 When they were not fishing, they could still move together but not necessarily at <1km.
 Thus, a 5km threshold was used for this fleet.
 We also used a 5km threshold for large bottom otter trawlers to get comparable results to those of pair trawlers.
 Anchovy purse-seiners, mid-water, and small bottom otter trawlers usually perform short and coastal fishing trips, meaning that vessels would not necessarily move together as a strategy, but could sometimes coincide in places due to their short coastal movements.
 For that reason, we chose a smaller threshold, 3km, for those three fleets.
-For tuna purse-seiners, we chose 10km, as it is roughly the limit of visual detection of neighbouring vessels. %(30 km would be the limit of radar detection).
+For tuna purse-seiners, we chose 10km, as it is roughly the limit of visual detection of neighbouring vessels.

 The calculation of the other two metrics did not require an ad hoc parametrization as for Prox.
 The dynamic interaction in direction (DIθ) and in displacement (DId) measured similarity in direction and speed/displacement, respectively, between simultaneous fixes (i.e. records of locations) in a dyad.
 The mathematical definition of each metric is shown in Table 2.